-- Give it a Name and, if you wish, a Description
+This will open a new page.
+Give your glossary a 'Name' and, if you wish, a 'Description'.

 There are 7 display formats:

-- Continuous without author - Entries are displayed one after another without any separation apart from the editing icons RECOMMENDED
+- Continuous without author: Entries are displayed one after another without any separation apart from the editing icons.

-- Encyclopedia - As for "Full with author" but attached images are shown inline
+- Encyclopaedia: As for "Full with author" but attached images are shown inline.

-- FAQ - The words QUESTION and ANSWER are appended to the concept and definition respectively RECOMMENDED
+- FAQ: The words "Question" and "Answer" are appended to the concept and definition respectively.

 To add an entry

 Once the Glossary has been created you can start adding entries.
 To add an entry:

 1. Open the glossary from the Moodle page and click on the 'Add entry' button.